 Welcome to the Eyre Peninsula, home to jaw-dropping beaches, world-class seafood and awe-inspiring aquatic adventures.

 The Eyre Peninsula's seemingly-endless coast boasts crystal clear waters, snow-white sands and dense bush.
 From epic surfing swells to secluded coves, there are literally hundreds of spots to set-up beach tent and towel.
 Known for its #instafamous rock pools, Greenly Beach is a stunning swimming and surfing spot, just an hour's drive away from Port Lincoln.
 Chill out rockpool-side with a freshly shucked oyster in one hand and glass of famed local wine in the other.
-Driving home to Port Lincoln, make a quick pit stop at Farm Beach.
-This is a beautiful stretch of sun, surf and sand with 33 campsites and cracking coastal views.
+Other top spots include Almonta Beach, Fishery Bay, Memory Cove, Farm Beach and Coffin Bay National Park.
+Check out our guide to the best Eyre Peninsula beaches.

 Just an hour and a half's drive from Baird Bay lie the monumental Talia Caves.
 Peer out at the wild ocean from the Woolshed Cave: a huge cavern set deep in a granite cliff, formed by pounding waves over thousands of years.
 Just steps away lies The Tub: a large crater, connected to the sea by an underground tunnel.
 Venture further and you'll encounter dramatic cliffs that offer some seriously amazing views to the south along Talia Beach.

 Three days is just enough time to sink your teeth into in the Eyre Peninsula, but there's so much more to explore.
-Check out our guide to the top 10 things to do in the Eyre Peninsula below and extend your stay.
+Check out our guide to the top 10 things to do in the Eyre Peninsula and extend your stay.